-If you are planning to move countries with your family, finding the right school for your children is one of the most essential issues.
-With this article, you will have a general idea about the education system in Spain and the best schools in Costa Blanca.
-If you are planning to move to Spain with your school-age kids, we believe that this little guide will be useful for you.
+When moving to another country, finding the right school for your children is one of the most essential issues.
+With this article, you will have a general idea about the best schools in Costa Blanca.
+If you are planning to move to Spain with your school-age kids, this guide will be useful for you.

 Does Spain Have a Good Education System?